Which hedge is right for my garden?

 The eradication of mixed hedges or hedgerows in the last 100 years has been a major issue in the loss of habitat for wildlife.
 Now environmentally-aware farmers are replacing mixed hedgerows where they can, but we can also push for them to be grown in parks, public spaces and private gardens.

 A mixed wildlife or foragers’ hedge, if it is allowed to flower and fruit, will spread more than a tightly clipped hedge.
-Although, as you can see from Frances’ hedge above, you can train it not to take up too much space.
+Although, as you can see from Frances’ garden above, you can train it not to take up too much space.
+There’s a growing interest in this sort of hedging, with more books and articles about it.
+Try The Hedgerow Apothecary’s Forager’s Handbook or Edible and Medicinal Wild Plants of Britain.

 But, alternatively, why not consider having a sprawling, colourful hedge, with a strip of wildlife ‘meadow’ below rather than a traditional border?